 Credible takeaways

-• Refinancing can potentially get you a lower interest rate or monthly payments.
+- Refinancing can potentially get you a lower interest rate or monthly payments.

 “While the loan balance is typically smaller since you didn't finish, this can be just as much of a hardship as those with six-figure loan balances who did finish,” explains Jack Wang, a wealth adviser and financial aid specialist at Innovative Advisory Group.

-Most lenders require an associate's degree or higher to refinance student loans.
-This is because earning a diploma usually translates to a higher earning potential and a lower risk of default.
+Most lenders require an associate's degree or higher to refinance student loans because a diploma usually translates to a higher earning potential and a lower risk of default.
+However, refinancing your student loans without a degree is still possible, though it may be more challenging.

 Tip: